Supplements for Anxiety: What Actually Works (and What's Just Hype)

 A separate meta-analysis of 19 clinical trials published in JAMA Network Open concluded that omega-3 PUFAs might help reduce symptoms of clinical anxiety, particularly in individuals with diagnosed anxiety conditions.

-Best for: People with anxiety co-occurring with inflammation, poor diet, or those who eat very little fatty fish.
+Best for: People whose anxiety may overlap with inflammation, poor diet quality, or very low intake of fatty fish.

 5. Passionflower: The Gentle Sedative

-Passionflower (Passiflora incarnata) is one of the older herbal supplements for anxiety, and it has some surprisingly solid data behind it.
+Passionflower (Passiflora incarnata) is one of the older herbal supplements for anxiety, and it has more clinical support than most people realize.

-A pilot double-blind randomized controlled trial compared passionflower extract to oxazepam (a benzodiazepine) for generalized anxiety disorder.
-The result: both were effective, with no significant difference between the two protocols by the end of the trial.
-The key difference was that oxazepam worked faster, but passionflower caused less impairment in job performance.
+A pilot double-blind randomized controlled trial compared passionflower extract with oxazepam, a benzodiazepine, for generalized anxiety disorder.
+Both protocols were effective by the end of the trial, with no significant difference between them.
+The main distinction was that oxazepam worked faster, while passionflower was associated with less impairment in job performance.

 6. Vitamin D: The Overlooked Foundation

-Vitamin D isn't a traditional anxiety supplement, but the connection between deficiency and mood disorders is hard to ignore.
+Vitamin D is not a traditional anxiety supplement, but the link between low vitamin D status and mood symptoms is difficult to ignore.

 A 2024 cross-sectional study published in Frontiers in Nutrition found a meaningful association between low serum vitamin D levels and anxiety in U.S. adults.
 And a review published in Nutritional Neuroscience noted that while animal models were inconclusive, strong evidence suggests vitamin D supplementation may alleviate anxiety symptoms in chronically deficient individuals.